-Winter, for us, is the time for hot soups, warm mittens and enjoying steaming cups of coffee beside a crackling fire.
+Winter, for us, is the time for hot soups, warm mittens, and enjoying steaming cups of coffee beside a crackling fire.
 But for the animals out in the wild, it’s a struggle for survival.
-However many animals adapt to the cold weather having developed multiple defenses against the biting cold and harshest winters.
-These ten animals have adapted themselves to the extreme conditions prevailing in their habitats over the centuries and can thrive and survive in extreme cold weather.
+However many animals adapt to cold weather having developed multiple defenses against the biting cold and harshest winters.
+These ten animals have adapted themselves to the extreme conditions prevailing in their habitats over the centuries and can thrive and survive in extremely cold weather.

 10. Snow Leopard